Mohamed M. Aboelnaga*, Eman H. Eladawy, Maha M. Elshafei, Nahed Abdullah and Moustafa El. Shaer Pages 511 - 518 ( 8 )

 Prolactinoma, hyperprolactinemia, idiopathic, cabergoline, VAI, female.

-Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Physiology at specialized medical hospital, Mansoura University, Mansoura, Microbiology at specialized medical hospital, Mansoura University, Mansoura
+Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Department of Endocrinology, Faculty of Medicine, Mansoura University, Mansoura, Department of Physiology at Specialized Medical Hospital, Mansoura University, Mansoura, Department of Microbiology at Specialized Medical Hospital, Mansoura University, Mansoura